 Baystate’s Saunders says, “When we came to understand what an amazing job the program does of harnessing the healing power of music and creating a much-needed sense of connectedness for people in isolating circumstances, we knew that we needed it for our patients.”

-Launched November 2, the weekly music program connects patients at Baystate Medical Center and Baystate Children’s Hospital with musicians via a tablet provided on each unit.
-For each half-hour session, patients can indicate a preference for a type of instrument, including violin, classical guitar, harp, and vocals.
-At the appointed hour, they are treated to a private performance followed by a brief Q&A session with the musician.
+Launched in early 2021, the weekly music program connected patients at Baystate Medical Center and Baystate Children’s Hospital with musicians via a tablet provided on each unit.
+For each half-hour session, patients could indicate a preference for a type of instrument, including violin, classical guitar, harp, and vocals.
+At the appointed hour, they were treated to a private performance followed by a brief Q&A session with the musician.

 Among the first patients to participate in the program was Ronald Desmarais, 74, who was treated to a live harp performance.
 “I thought it was just wonderful,” says Desamarais.
 Acknowledging that being a patient can be very isolating, especially during COVID, he said he found the performance to be, “very relaxing and comforting.
 It definitely made my stay more enjoyable.”